 |Watts Water M7002 Flow-Pur RV-Pro||Watts Water Technologies||8.0||Uses common table salt||9 pounds||22 x 10 x 10||$$|

-The classic salt-based water softeners remain king amidst the different technologies of softening hard water today.
+This classic softener system remains king amidst the different technologies of softening hard water today.
 These systems do the actual softening of water while all the other technologies (polyphosphate, magnetic, and electro-magnetic) simply condition the hard water elements thereby making it hard for them to attach onto some surfaces.

 A question that is often thrown our way is, ‘’why are salt-based water softeners the best?"